Eyyal: Child population

-According to Census 2011, there were 776 children between age 0 to 6 years in Eyyal.
+According to the Census 2011, there were 776 children between the ages of 0 and 6 years in Eyyal.
 Out of which 383 were male while 393 were female.

 Working population

-In Eyyal Census Town out of total population, 2,417 were engaged in work activities.
+In Eyyal Census Town out of the total population, 2,417 were engaged in work activities.
 82% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 18% were involved in Marginal activity providing livelihood for less than 6 months.
-Of 2,417 workers engaged in Main Work, 142 were cultivators (owner or co-owner) while 119 were Agricultural labourer.
+Of 2,417 workers engaged in Main Work, 142 were cultivators (owner or co-owner) while 119 were agricultural labourers.